Teaching to See

 Teaching to See is a 2012 educational documentary film about graphic design and the work of designer Inge Druckrey, and some of her students and colleagues.
 Directed by Andrei Severny and produced by Edward Tufte, it was released in July 2012 and was screened in New York, Boston, Phoenix, Toronto, Reykjavík, Philadelphia, Stanford, and New Haven.

-The film covers various topics and principles, including into graphic design, typography, composition, form and visual arts education.
+The film covers various topics and principles, including graphic design, typography, composition, form and visual arts education.